 Slash commands give you fast, keyboard-first control over Codex.
-Type / in the composer to open the slash popup, choose a command, and Codex will perform actions such as switching models, adjusting approvals, or summarizing long conversations without leaving the terminal.
+Type / in the composer to open the slash popup, choose a command, and Codex will perform actions such as switching models, adjusting permissions, or summarizing long conversations without leaving the terminal.

 This guide shows you how to: